In This Article

 - Cube: Stack the slice rounds and cut into cubes.
 Repeat with other half of the watermelon.

-Watermelon tends to slice easier when it’s cold to begin with.
+- Watermelon tends to slice easier when it’s very cold to begin with.

 How do you like to enjoy your watermelon?
 We’d love to hear your favorite ways to use this fabulous fruit!